-Projects selected for funding will be required to submit a Local Evaluation Plan, a Two-Year Preliminary Evaluation Report, and a Final Local Evaluation Report.
+Projects selected for funding will be required to submit a Local Evaluation Plan and a Final Local Evaluation Report.
 See Attachment C for key definitions related to project evaluation.

 Public agency applicants are strongly encouraged to identify research partners early on and include them in the development of the proposal, so that the goals and objectives listed in the Proposition 47 Project Work Plan are measurable.